i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/src/docs/index.md

   const providerJwks = await {{PKG_CAMELCASE}}.generateKeys(SIGNING_ALG, providerPrivKeyHex)
 ```

-And now you are ready to start a DataExchange for a given block of a given dataExchangeAgreement.
+And now you are ready to start a dataExchange for a given block of a given dataExchangeAgreement.

 ```typescript
 async nrp() => {